 Now you start to see there's got to be evidence.
 Another thing that I see that happens is a very effective defense in a domestic violence case.
 The person is claiming they were battered, contradictory statements about what happened.

-In other words, they give what we call in criminal defense inconsistent statements.
-They say one statement here on the subject matter and then change it and alter it and say a different statement here.
+In other words, they make what we call inconsistent statements in criminal defense.
+They say one statement on the subject matter and then change it and alter it and say a different statement.

 Now, if they're talking about crucial parts of the case when they do that, you have a pretty strong argument that they're not telling the truth because when you say to the fact, the best idea is you tell the same story every single time.

-Suppose we've got a bunch of prior inconsistent statements by a witness, I. In that case, as a defense attorney is going to impeach that witness during cross-examination and say things like, wait a minute, sir, you're now saying this.
-Still, on October 4th, you said this.
+Suppose we've got a bunch of prior inconsistent statements by a witness, I. In that case, the defense attorney is going to impeach that witness during cross-examination and say things like, "Wait a minute, sir.
+You're now saying this.
+Still, on October 4th, you said this."

 Why is your statement here different than your statement here?
 Why are you not telling the same information every single time if it is the truth?
 And now you start to eat away at that witness's credibility, and now you can make a strong defense in your domestic violence case.

-So, many different defenses can be utilized, but most of those defenses spin on the particular facts.
-So, your first move is to get to the attorney and give them all the facts and don't cheat the attorney because you cheat yourself by only telling part of the story.
-Tell the whole story.
+Many different defenses can be utilized, but most of those defenses hinge on specific facts.
+Your first move is to get to the attorney and give them all the facts.
+It's important not to cheat the attorney because by only telling part of the story, you're cheating yourself.
+Tell the whole story, as it is the foundation for building a strong defense.

-Try to be as neutral as you can in giving the facts because that will help the attorney.
-Don't worry, the attorney's going to try to spin everything in your favor, but you at least have to give them the other side, so they know what's coming at them down the road, and then they can mount the best defense for you.
+When giving the facts, try to be as neutral as you can.
+This will help the attorney understand the case better.
+Remember, the attorney's job is to spin everything in your favor, but you need to give them the other side so they know what's coming at them down the road.
+This will enable them to mount the best defense for you.

 Meeting with Domestic Violence Lawyer